baj31415/baj31415.github.io/_pages/about.md

 I am passionate about working on architectures for cognition and learning in perception, prediction and decision making tasks.
 My current research interests revolve around RL, generative models, differentiable simulation, AI-interpretability and neuro-inspired architectures to AI.

-Currently seeking research roles that allow me to bring an impact to the AI/Robotics space.
+Currently seeking research roles in the AI/Robotics space.

 # News